uppusaikiran/awesome-ctf-cheatsheet/readme.md

 ### Image File

-Try `file` comamnd on the image to learn more information.
+Try `file` command on the image to learn more information.

 To extract data inside Image files.